Cartier and Weil Divisors on Varieties with Quotient Singularities: Cartier and Weil Divisors on -Manifolds: -Divisors

 \item Identifying $\{(U_j, f_{i,j}^{|G_j|})\}$ with its image $\CaDiv(U_j) \hookrightarrow \CaDiv(X),$ one finally writes $D$ as a sum of locally principal Cartier divisors over $\mathbb{Q}$,

 \end{enumerate} \end{nothing}

-We finish this section with an example where the exceptional divisor of a weighted blow-up (which is in general just a Weil divisor) is explicitly written as a $\mathbb{Q}$-Cartier divisor.
+We finish this section with an example where the exceptional divisor of a weighted blow-up (which is in general just a Weil divisor) is written explicitly as a $\mathbb{Q}$-Cartier divisor.

 \begin{ex} Let $X$ be a surface with abelian quotient singularities.
 Let $\pi: \widehat{X} \to X$ be the weighted blow-up at a point of type $(d;a,b)$ with respect to $\w=(p,q)$.
-In general, the exceptional divisor $E:=\pi^{-1}(0)\cong \bP^1_{\w} (d;a,b)$ is a Weil divisor on $\widehat{X}$ which does not correspond to a Cartier divisor.
+In general the exceptional divisor $E:=\pi^{-1}(0)\cong \bP^1_{\w} (d;a,b)$ is a Weil divisor on $\widehat{X}$ which does not correspond to a Cartier divisor.
 Let us write $E$ as an element in $\CaDiv(\widehat{X}) \otimes_{\Z} \mathbb{Q}$.